 15. How do students buy textbooks?

-Books and supplies may be purchased from the bookstore, operated by Barnes & Noble, at the Gardner campus.
+Books and supplies may be purchased from the bookstore, operated by Follett, at the Gardner campus.
 The bookstore has extended hours each semester to accommodate evening, Devens, and Leominster campus students.
 For information, call 978-632-8238.
 Regular hours are Mon. – Thurs., 8:30 am – 4:00 pm & Fri., 8:30 am – 3:00 pm.
 Bookstore staff can advise students on how to purchase software at an educational discount (through the bookstore, or elsewhere) as well as how to access low-cost Internet Service Providers that offer institutional discounts to students.

 16. How can I support my student to be successful?